aaronpowell/aaronpowell.github.io/src/content/posts/2019-03-20-intro-to-azure-container-instances.md

 az acr credential show --name acifromscratch02 --query "passwords[0].value"
 ```

+_Ideally you'd want to assign this to a variable in your shell (bash/PowerShell/etc.) rather than writing it to stdout.
+That'd avoid it ending up in the shells history and potentially being compromised._

 We've provided a `--query "passwords[0].value"` because there are two passwords and we only need one (there are two passwords so that there's a backup should one be compromised and need resetting).

 Now we can provide credentials to ACI: